 How you begin and conduct your fast will largely determine your success.
 By following these seven basic steps to fasting, you will make your time with the Lord more meaningful and spiritually rewarding.

-Through fasting and prayer we humble ourselves before God so the Holy Spirit will stir our souls, awaken our churches, and heal our land according to 2 Chronicles 7:14.
+Through fasting and prayer, we humble ourselves before God so the Holy Spirit will stir our souls, awaken our churches and heal our land according to 2 Chronicles 7:14.
 Make this a priority in your fasting.

-The very foundation of fasting and prayer is repentance.
+The foundation of fasting and prayer is repentance.
 Unconfessed sin will hinder your prayers.
 Here are several things you can do to prepare your heart:

-©1994-2020 Cru.
+©1994-2021 Cru.
 All Rights Reserved.